Flying over Croatia at sunset

 • Comprehensive medical coverage, including the possibility of medical repatriation;

-• Pre-existing medical condition coverage (many do not);
+• Pre-existing medical condition coverage if needed (many do not);

 • Coverage for changes to your trip itinerary or trip cancellation should you require early return or additional accommodation due to your condition